mhizhapaul58-design/PaulScript-/planning.md

 -HTML5 for structure

--CSS3 for styling
+-CSS3 for styling and layout

--Github for hotsing
+-Github for hotsing the site

 ## **HTML and CSS evolution**